browserengineering/book/book/accessibility.md

 ```

 We now have the ability to focus on links, buttons, and text entries.
-But as with any browser feature, it's worth asking whether we should
+But as with any browser feature, it's worth asking whether web page
-also expose this feature to web page authors.
-For example, the
+authors should be able to customize it.
+With keyboard navigation, the
 author might want certain links not to be focusable (like "permalinks"
 to a section heading, which would just be noise to most users), or
 might want to change the order in which the user tabs through